-The ever-evolving business landscape of 2024 presents a unique set of challenges for organizations.
+The 2024 business landscape presents a unique set of challenges for organizations.
 From geopolitical shifts to cyber threats and technological disruptions, navigating this complex environment requires a proactive approach to risk management.
 At the forefront of this strategy stands the risk manager, a skilled professional who safeguards the organization's future by identifying, assessing, and mitigating potential threats.
 This article explores the essential skillset needed for risk managers to excel in 2024, equipping them to navigate the dynamic world of risk and ensure the continued success of their organization.

 What Is a Risk Manager?